leandrolaune/automacao.relatorio_automatico_Python/README.md

 # Descrição
+# Projeto feito por Leandro Sanches Launé
+# project made by Leandro Sanches Launé

 # Description
 **Portuguese Version:**
-Esse projeto aborda a construção de uma automação em python do processo de importação de uma base de dados do excel e envio de email com tabela contendo relatório do faturamento total, obtido automaticamente a partir da base de dados com o uso do código da automação.
+Esse projeto aborda a construção de uma automação em python do processo de extração de uma base de dados do excel, análise de faturamento e manipulação de dados utilizando Pandas e envio de email com tabela contendo relatório do faturamento total, obtida automaticamente a partir da base de dados juntamnte com o uso do código.
-Esse código foi desenvolvido utilizando a biblioteca pandas para manipulação adequada dos dados, para dessa forma, viabilizar a construção automática da tabela contendo o relatório a partir dos dados do excel.
 **English Version:**
-Esse projeto aborda a construção de uma automação em python do processo de importação de uma base de dados do excel e envio de email com tabela contendo relatório do faturamento total, obtido automaticamente a partir da base de dados com o auxílio do código da automação
-Tal projeto foi desenvolvido utilizando a biblioteca pandas para manipulação adequada dos dados, para dessa forma, viabilizar a construção automática da tabela contendo o relatório.
+This project addresses the construction of an automation in python of the process of extracting an excel database, billing analysis and data manipulation using Pandas and sending an email with a table containing a report of the total revenue, automatically obtained from the database along with the use of the code.
 ### Importando Bibliotecas:
 ### Importing Libraries: